 - You must score 50 points from mandatory non-tradable points;

 - You must score at least 20 points from tradable points;

-- You must have have funds for maintenance in the UK or your Skilled Worker sponsor has certified your maintenance as per requirements of Appendix C of the Immigration Rules;
+- You must have have funds for maintenance in the UK or your Health and Care Worker sponsor has certified your maintenance;

 - You must meet the suitability criteria and not fall for refusal under the general grounds for refusal.

-The applicant must score 50 mandatory non-tradable points to succeed in an application for extension of Skilled Worker visa and the remaining 20 can be scored from tradable points.
+The applicant must score 50 mandatory non-tradable points to succeed in an application for extension of Health and Care Worker visa and the remaining 20 can be scored from tradable points.
 The mandatory non-tradable points are given in the table below:

 |Offer of job by approved sponsor||20|